AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-composable-query-engines.md

 ## Choosing a Query Engine: Decision Framework

 Teams evaluating composable query engine options benefit from a structured decision framework rather than a feature comparison matrix.
-The right engine depends on the workload pattern, team skills, deployment environment, and operational constraints—not on which engine wins the TPC-DS benchmark on a specific hardware configuration.
+The right engine depends on the workload pattern, team skills, deployment environment, and operational constraints, not on which engine wins the TPC-DS benchmark on a specific hardware configuration.

 **Start with the access pattern.** Single-process SQL on datasets under 100 GB that fit on disk: DuckDB.
 Python-centric DataFrame transformations with ML integration: Polars.
 Complex stateful streaming with event-time semantics: Flink.
 Large-scale batch transformations with wide ecosystem support: Spark.
 Embedded query execution in an application or API: DataFusion.
 No single engine covers all of these patterns optimally.

-**Consider the operational context.** A team running Kubernetes already knows how to operate distributed JVM services—Spark or Flink is a natural fit.
+**Consider the operational context.** A team running Kubernetes already knows how to operate distributed JVM services, Spark or Flink is a natural fit.
 A team building serverless Python functions won't want to manage a Spark cluster.
-A startup with two data engineers can't afford the operational overhead of Milvus plus Kafka plus Spark—simpler tools that cover the same ground with less infrastructure are more appropriate.
+A startup with two data engineers can't afford the operational overhead of Milvus plus Kafka plus Spark, simpler tools that cover the same ground with less infrastructure are more appropriate.

 **Account for ecosystem integrations.** Spark has the deepest catalog and connector integrations of any query engine in the open-source ecosystem.
 DuckDB has the fastest growing integration surface for ad-hoc analytics.
 DataFusion's Rust-native execution makes it the best choice when query execution must be embedded in a non-JVM service.
 Choose based on what already exists in your stack.